aosp-mirror/platform_system_core/bootstat/README.md

     Usage: bootstat [options]
     options include:
+      -h, --help            Show this help
-      -d              Dump the boot event records to the console.
+      -l, --log             Log all metrics to logstorage -p, --print           Dump the boot event records to the console -r, --record          Record the timestamp of a named boot event --record_boot_reason  Record the reason why the device booted
-      -h              Show this help.
-      -l              Log all metrics to logstorage.
-      -r              Record the relative time of a named boot event.

 ## Relative time ##